Book of Treasures

-The Book of Treasures (Li livres dou tresor), also referred to by its modern Italian and French titles Tesoro and Trésor, is a series of manuscripts written in Old French by Florentine politician, poet, historian and philosopher Brunetto Latini.
+The Book of Treasures (Li livres dou Tresor), also referred to by its modern Italian and French titles Tesoro and Trésor, is an encyclopedia written in Old French by Florentine politician, poet, historian and philosopher Brunetto Latini.

 A compendium of the knowledge of the time, it is regarded as the first encyclopedia written in a modern European language.

 History

 Detail of one of its pages.